Leonard Cohen

-Rolling Stone ranked him number 103 in their 200 Greatest Singers of all time, in 2023.

 Early life

-Leonard Norman Cohen was born into an Orthodox Jewish family in Westmount, Quebec, on September 21, 1934.
-His Lithuanian mother, Marsha ("Masha") Klonitsky (1905–1978), emigrated to Canada in 1927 and was the daughter of Talmudic writer and rabbi Solomon Klonitsky-Kline.
-His paternal grandfather, whose family had moved from Poland to Canada, was Canadian Jewish Congress founding president Lyon Cohen.
-His parents gave him the Jewish name Eliezer, which means "God helps".
-His father, clothing store owner Nathan Bernard Cohen (1891–1944), died when Cohen was nine years old.
+Leonard Norman Cohen was born into an Orthodox Jewish family in the Montreal anglophone enclave of Westmount, Quebec, on September 21, 1934.
+His Lithuanian Jewish mother, Marsha ("Masha") Klonitsky, immigrated to Canada from Kaunas in 1927 and was the daughter of Talmudic writer and rabbi Solomon Klonitsky-Kline.
+His paternal grandfather, who had emigrated from Suwałki, in Congress Poland, to Canada, was Canadian Jewish Congress founding president Lyon Cohen.
+His parents gave him the Hebrew name Eliezer, which means "God helps".
+His father, clothing store owner Nathan Bernard Cohen, died when Cohen was nine years old.
 The family attended Congregation Shaar Hashomayim, to which Cohen retained connections for the rest of his life.
 On the topic of being a kohen, he said in 1967, "I had a very Messianic childhood.
 I was told I was a descendant of Aaron, the high priest."

 Cohen attended Roslyn Elementary School and completed grades seven through nine at Herzliah High School, where his literary mentor (and later inspiration) Irving Layton taught.
 He then transferred in 1948 to Westmount High School, where he studied music and poetry.
-He became especially interested in the poetry of Federico García Lorca.
-He involved himself actively beyond Westmount's curriculum in photography, on the yearbook staff, as a cheerleader, in the arts and current events clubs, and even served as president of the Students' Council while heavily involved in the school's theatre program.
+He became especially interested in the Spanish poetry of Federico García Lorca.
+During high school, he was involved in various extracurricular activities, including photography, yearbook, cheerleading, arts club, current events club, and theater.
+He also served as president of the Students' Council.
 During that time, he taught himself to play the acoustic guitar and formed a country–folk group that he called the Buckskin Boys.
 After a young Spanish guitar player taught him "a few chords and some flamenco", he switched to a classical guitar.
 He has attributed his love of music to his mother, who sang songs around the house: "I know that those changes, those melodies, touched me very much.
 She would sing with us when I took my guitar to a restaurant with some friends; my mother would come, and we'd often sing all night."

 Cohen frequented Montreal's Saint Laurent Boulevard for fun and ate at places such as the Main Deli Steak House.
 According to journalist David Sax, he and one of his cousins would go to the Main Deli to "watch the gangsters, pimps, and wrestlers dance around the night".
-Cohen enjoyed the raucous bars of Old Montreal as well as Saint Joseph's Oratory, which had the restaurant nearest to Westmount.
 When he left Westmount, he purchased a place on Saint-Laurent Boulevard in the previously working-class neighbourhood of Little Portugal.
 He would read his poetry at assorted nearby clubs.
 In that period and place, he wrote the lyrics to some of his most famous songs.